nathanamaldonado/Scriptor-Jekyll-Theme/_posts/2024-04-30-april-blog-two.md

 Beyond costume parties and thoughts about studying abroad, I finally was challenged to evaluate and reflect on my time and relationships at Duke.
 The last time I carried this heavy feeling, I sought comfort from my parents, who assured me we would meet everyone when we were supposed to.
 Every time Fleetwood Mac's Silver Spring serenades me, every time I look out at the city from Griffith Observatory, and every time I drown myself in pho, you will be with me—until you are not.

+I am happy you were in my story and am happy to have been part of yours.

 >I am happy you were in my story and am happy to have been part of yours.
 When you leave, all you take / Oh, is your memories / And I wanna take mine of you with me / I'm gonna take mine of you with me